swat-ds/datasets/1847census/README.md

 - 2022 July.
 Friends Historical Library student worker digitizes and indexes Blockley Almshouse census data.
 Uploads to GitHub at [datasets/1847census](https://github.com/swat-ds/datasets/tree/main/1847census).

 ## About the data
 The dataset contains forty-three elements of information for each of more than four thousand African American households in Philadelphia.
+Data from the Blockley Almshouse is also included.
 Above and beyond the basic information of name and address, the 1847 census is incredibly rich in detail, including such datapoints as: occupation, education, literacy, rent and taxes paid, whether the person was born in slavery, amount paid for freedom, and much more.

 ### Main datasets
 These contain all or most of the data from the manuscript ledger.
 - `sofaac-raw-export` / Filemaker database export from initial manuscript ledger transcription
 - `sofaac-transcribed` / ID, household data columns as transcribed excluding duplicate rows
 - `sofaac-normalized` / ID, cleaned and normalized columns (does not include all transcribed columns)
+- `sofaac-blockleycensus` / Transcribed and cleaned data from Blockley manuscript
+- `sofaac-blockley-avgs&totals` / Transcribed data on the averages and totals of people in the Almshouse from 1846-1848

 ### Secondary datasets
 These contain topical subsets of the overall data.